Fody/PropertyChanged/README.md

       public void OnPropertyChanged(string propertyName, object before, object after)
 * To prevent a specific class from having the notification call injection, use the [`DoNotNotify` attribute](https://github.com/Fody/PropertyChanged/wiki/Attributes#donotnotifyattribute).
+* To scope the rewriting only to specific classes, and not the whole Assembly, you can use the [`FilterType` attribute](https://github.com/Fody/PropertyChanged/wiki/Attributes#filtertypeattribute).
+This changes the general behavior from from opt-out to opt-in.
 * The `INotifyPropertyChanged` interface can be automatically implemented for a specific class using the [`AddINotifyPropertyChangedInterfaceAttribute` attribute](https://github.com/Fody/PropertyChanged/wiki/Attributes#addinotifypropertychangedinterfaceattribute). **Raising an issue about "this attribute does not behave as expected" will result in a RTFM and the issue being closed.**
 * Behavior is configured via [attributes](https://github.com/Fody/PropertyChanged/wiki/Attributes), or via [options in the `Weavers.xml` file](https://github.com/Fody/PropertyChanged/wiki/Options).